-- Develops mathematical skills.
+- Develops mathematical skills in children.

-- Enables quick mathematical calculations.
+- Enables quick and accurate mathematical calculations in children

-- Develops fine motor skills.
+- Develops fine motor skills in children.

 - Enables children to understand the concept of difference between numbers clearly.

-- Develops problem solving skills and logical reasoning skills.
+- Develops problem-solving skills and logical reasoning skills.

 Frequently Asked Questions on Greater Than Less Than Worksheets